Clarkston Community Garden

 *The community garden is located in a central part of Clarkston, Wa in the Port District on Fair.
 St.

-*If taking Redbird Bridge: the off ramp exit is Port Drive.
+*If taking Redwolf Bridge: The off ramp exit is Port Drive.
 Take a turn on 15th St. which merges into Fair St. You can't miss our sign.

 *Valley Transit runs a route that makes it accessible with public transportation hub stops.
 On the public streets there is bike access, skateboard access, on foot traffic access, and parking for automobiles.